cansyl/DEEPred/ReadMe.md

 ## How to run DEEPred
-* Bullet list
+* Install dependencies and necessary libraries that are written above.
     * Nested bullet
     * Sub-nested bullet etc
-* Bullet list item 2
-Install dependencies and necessary libraries that are written above.
-Download DEEPred repository
+* Download DEEPred repository
-Decompress all the files under "FastaFiles", "GOTermFiles" and "TrainTestDatasets"
+* Decompress all the files under
+   *FastaFiles
+   *GOTermFiles
+   *TrainTestDatasets
+* Run DEEPred by running which has the following commnand line arguments *FastaFiles
+   *GOTermFiles
+   *TrainTestDatasets

 ```
 ./runLinux.sh